 The Truth About The Low Payments

-The low payments is one of the main reasons buyers choose piggyback loans.
+The low payment is one of the main reasons buyers choose piggyback loans.
 The reason behind the low monthly payments usually is cause for stress in most buyers, though.
 With their first mortgage, the interest and the principle both get paid monthly.
 It is usually more of the interest being paid at the beginning of the loan, but as the principle drops, so does the interest rate until they eventually even out, and then drop off altogether.

 With a piggyback loan, you pay two sets of closing costs: your first mortgage, and your second mortgage.
 That means you are actually paying more than 10% when you go to close on your house.
 Although some lenders will wrap that amount up into the loan amount, it is still more money to consider when you go to pay back your loan.